This post covers the best things to do in Boston in April, updated for 2023.

 This might also be a good time to take a tour of historic Fenway Park, the home of the Boston Red Sox!

-Boston tends to attract some of the best musicals and plays in the world, including new off-Broadway or traveling Broadway musicals as well as classic plays.
+Boston attracts some of the best musicals and plays in the world, including new off-Broadway or traveling Broadway musicals as well as classic plays.

 Check this list to see more theatrical shows in Boston this April.